vidhishweta01/ruby_capstone/README.md

 ## Getting Started

-To get a local copy of the repository please run the following commands on your terminal:
+To clone the repository please run the following commands on your terminal:

 $ cd folder-name